princetonvisualai/gender-artifacts/README.md

 TBD

 ### Person and Background
+The files are located in ```src/person_scene```.
 To generate the image manipulations in the paper, use the following scripts:

 (* denotes available only for COCO)